kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 kubelet has been lost and the node is taken offline, so a node that dies mid-shutdown does not carry stale state into removal or recovery flows.

-**Proposed trigger (for SIG Node to confirm).** When the controller transitions the node's `Ready` condition to `Unknown` (i.e., the kubelet has stopped heartbeating beyond `nodeMonitorGracePeriod`), it sets both conditions to `False`.
-Rationale: at that point the writer is definitively gone; the purpose of the suppression — not fighting a kubelet that is actively rejecting Pods — no longer applies; and reverting an unreachable node to today's DaemonSet behavior is the fail-open default.
+**Trigger.** When the controller transitions the node's `Ready` condition to `Unknown` (i.e., the kubelet has stopped heartbeating beyond `nodeMonitorGracePeriod`), it sets both conditions to `status=Unknown` with reason `KubeletUnreachable`, touching only conditions whose current reason is `NodeShutdown` so that an admin-written `DrainInProgress` is never modified.
+`Unknown` rather than `False` because, per [KEP-5683], `Unknown` means Kubernetes cannot determine whether the state is active — exactly the controller's position — and the DaemonSet reader keys on `True` alone, so suppression lifts either way.
+Rationale for the trigger: at that point the writer is definitively gone; the purpose of the suppression — not fighting a kubelet that is actively rejecting Pods — no longer applies; and reverting an unreachable node to today's DaemonSet behavior is the fail-open default.
 Node object deletion requires no handling (the conditions go away with the object).

 **Known limitation of this trigger.** On architectures where the Node object intentionally outlives the kubelet — teardown flows that stop the kubelet, then